-Felixstowe Ferry Youth Sailing is a registered charity whose aim is to teach young people between the ages of 11 and 18 how to sail dinghies in an enjoyable, challenging and yet safe environment, and at a cost which is accessible to everyone.
+Felixstowe Ferry Youth Sailing is a registered charity whose aim is to teach young people between the ages of 11 and 18 to sail dinghies in an enjoyable, challenging and yet safe environment, and at a cost which is accessible to everyone.
 We operate at Felixstowe Ferry Sailing Club and occasionally at Alton Water.

 The main aim of our sessions is to enjoy ourselves on the water, and for students to learn to sail in a variety of dinghies from Wayfarers and Picos for the beginners, to Lasers, 2000s, Buzzes and Dart 16 catamarans for our performance group.
 Although not essential all our students are encouraged to take formal RYA qualifications, and we cover the full syllabus from Level 1 through to Racing, Seamanship and even Instructor qualifications.
 For our helpers we also offer powerboat and first-aid training.
 We try to incorporate fun events and variety in our sailing programme, so as well as the coaching sessions we race, play games on the water, and sail up the river for our annual BBQ.
 We also meet at Alton Water Sports Centre on 3 evenings at the start of the season, which provides beginners with an ideal introduction to sailing.
 The season ends in early November with our special lunch and awards ceremony, where we celebrate the season’s achievements.

 Mornings from 09.15 prompt to 13.00 (approximately) at Felixstowe Ferry Sailing Club.

 There are all-day events on 16th June (the world-famous FFYS BBQ), and 1st Sept (a Cruise and Picnic).
 These sessions are for all students and run from 09.15 to approximately 17.00.

 From 17.00 to 20.00 at Alton Water on 2nd 9th & 16th May for all students.